exiang/open_hub_wiki/[Tutorial]-Todo-module---Chapter-1.md

    - Replace all `boilerplateStart` to `todo`
    - Replace all `BoilerplateStart` to `Todo`
    - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2. when injecting core model
+   - Set `var1` to 'Hello'
+   - Set `var2` to 'World'
 3. Edit `main.dist.php`
    - Replace all `boilerplateStart` to `todo`
    - Replace all `BoilerplateStart` to `Todo`
    - Make sure everything in `modules > todo > modelBehaviors` are commented, we will come back to this later in chapter 2 when injecting core model
-4. Looking at both your `main.dist.php` and `console.dist.php` config files, at `modules > todo`, you have 2 variables:
    - Set `var1` to 'Hello'
    - Set `var2` to 'World'
+4. Looking at both your `main.dist.php` and `console.dist.php` config files, at `modules > todo`, you now have 2 variables.
 These variable must reflect in your `TodoModule.php` too.
 ```php
 <?php
 // use camelcase for class name with first character in uppsercase